 - That Belarus is currently the only country in Europe that is still carrying out the capital punishment; - That the European institutions have been calling on numerous occasions on Belarus to abolish the death penalty.
-That after yet another death penalty

-- that there were cases in the past, when capital punishment convictions were performed swiftly, with arguably insufficient time for appeals; - that it is often the case that the election campaigns in Belarus are conducted with lack of media access for opposition campaigners; - that the democratic principles and constitutionally guaranteed rights of freedom of expression, association and assembly continue to be infringed by Belarusian authorities.
+That after yet another death penalty was pronounced in 2019, the European External Action Service insisted that "the death penalty is not a factor to decrease crimes, and mistakes inevitable in any justice system become irreversible if capital punishment is practiced."; - that there were cases in the past, when capital punishment convictions were performed swiftly, with arguably insufficient time for appeals; - that it is often the case that the election campaigns in Belarus are conducted with lack of media access for opposition campaigners; - that the democratic principles and constitutionally guaranteed rights of freedom of expression, association and assembly continue to be infringed by Belarusian authorities.